 Stop opening up a jar of imitation curry and learn how to make a delicious homemade authentic chicken curry recipe that comes together in only 1 hour.

 I’ve long wondered what was in a homemade curry and I’m so happy I’ve done the research to find out.
-Curry is a delicious blend of produce and spices that has tons of health benefits and has the ability to flavor food to another level.
-Homemade curry is much simpler to make then you may have thought, so now you can bring your favorite Indian restaurant right to your kitchen.
+It’s a delicious blend of produce and spices that has tons of health benefits and has the ability to flavor food to another level.
+Homemade is much simpler to make then you may have thought, so now you can bring your favorite Indian restaurant right to your kitchen.

 WHAT ARE THE DIFFERENT TYPES OF CURRY